By Amelia Son, PTA

 The quick answer is that a patellofemoral arthroplasty is replacing the joint between the knee cap and thigh bone.
 That is why patellofemoral arthroplasty is considered a “partial knee replacement.”
 While this is an alternative to a total knee replacement, it is specific to the damage and arthritis patients have in their knees and is not for all knee patients with arthritis.

-Arthritis, damage resurfaced, and replaced in a patellofemoral arthroplasty are limited to specific areas of the knee, including the kneecap and the femur’s underside, specifically the groove on the femur where the kneecap sits.
-This particular procedure is often easier to recover from since it is done through a much smaller incision and soft tissue damage is limited compared to a total knee replacement.
+Arthritis, damage resurfaced, and replaced in a patellofemoral arthroplasty are limited to specific areas of the knee.
+This includes the kneecap and the femur’s underside.
+Specifically the groove on the femur where the kneecap sits.
+This particular procedure is often easier to recover from.
+It is done through a much smaller incision and there is less damage to the soft tissue in comparison to a total knee replacement.
 The following list notes the advantages of a partial knee replacement to a total knee replacement;

 - Quicker recovery